microsoft/coe-starter-kit/coe-cli/docs/aa4am/before-you-start.md

 ALM Environment | Environment with Dataverse enabled.
 Will be used to deploy managed solution.
 ALM Environment - Dataverse Connection | See [Maker Environment Dataverse](#maker-environment-dataverse) below to create the Dataverse Connection
 Validation | Environment used to validate builds before merging into a solution branch              |
-Test | Pre production Environment used to test solutions before moving to production          |
+Test | Preproduction Environment used to test solutions before moving to production          |
 Production | Production Environment for managed solutions                                          |

 Notes:

 1. As a Microsoft Partner you can request access to demo tenants to test ALM Accelerators for Advanced Makers
    1) Visit https://docs.microsoft.com/en-us/partner-center/mpn-demos for more information
-   2) Go to https://demos.microsoft.com to request a new enviroment
+   2) Go to https://demos.microsoft.com to request a new environment
    3) Select My Environments
    4) Select Create Tenant
-   5) Select tennat location
+   5) Select tenant location
    6) Select "Dynamics 365 Customer Engagement"
 3. Sample environment from https://admin.powerplatform.microsoft.com/environments for a [Demo Deployment](./scenarios/tenant-deployments.md#demonstration-deployment)